fredhutchio/git_github_intro/class1.md

 In order for Git to track the file, we need to create a commit.
 You can accomplish this task in the lower left hand panel of GitHub Desktop.
-Above the blue "Commit to master" button, there are two boxes for text entry.
+Above the blue "Commit to main" button, there are two boxes for text entry.
 The smaller box on top is for the main commit summary, which should be brief (<50 characters).
 Use the second box to enter longer descriptions, which may be useful for more complex sets of changes.
-After you've entered a meaninginful message, click the button to "Commit to master", where "master" refers to the default branch (we'll talk more about branches later).
+After you've entered a meaninginful message, click the button to "Commit to main", where "main" refers to the default branch (we'll talk more about branches later).

 This represents the basic Git workflow:

 - save changes to a file (for example, in a text editor)
 - stage the file to ensure it will be added to the repository (checking the box in GitHub Desktop)
-- commit the change (click the "Commit to master" button)
+- commit the change (click the "Commit to main" button)

 This may seem like a complex process, but it helps to think about it like shopping at a grocery store.